Keep Walking, Rhona Beech

 Pamphlet of found and experimental poetry, from Tapsalteerie.

 “Kate Tough is a poet who looks down the wrong end of the telescope and finds poetry, insight and above all humour in all kinds of unexpected places.”

 About Kate Tough

 Kate’s piece, ‘People Made Glasgow’, was selected as a Best Scottish Poem 2016 and her poetry pamphlet, tilt-shift, was Runner Up in the Callum Macdonald Memorial Award, 2017 and noted in The Bottle Imp’s Best Scottish Books, 2016, and the Times Literary Supplement’s notable pamphlets, 2017.
 She’s an invited poet in The Edwin Morgan Trust’s International Translation Workshop, in 2019.

 Her novel, Head for the Edge, Keep Walking has five stars on Amazon and is a library lending favourite.
-Kate’s received three Creative Scotland funding awards, for fiction and poetry, and held literature residencies at Cove Park and Vermont Studio Center.
+Kate’s received three Creative Scotland funding awards, for fiction and poetry, and held literature residencies at Cove Park, Vermont Studio Center and Outlandia.
 She is a children’s literacy volunteer, and chairs book festival events.
 She gained a Masters in Creative Writing from the University of Glasgow and is completing a collection of short fiction.